 Even though I mentioned earlier that Facebook groups have their downsides, they are also great for getting advice and tips.
 There will be tonnes of meetups posted, and there is a group for pretty much everything.
 In Chiang Mai especially you’ll see groups for SEO Experts, Vloggers, Crossfit, Nomad Girls, Clothes Swaps etc etc. Join as many as interest you and start connecting with people!

 Of course the Nomad Dream is to build a passive income – meaning a product, service or company that makes money without needing to be maintained.
 For me that’s been Udemy which has been an absolute life changer.
 However, those things generally take a while (sometimes even years) to create and grow, so in the meantime you’ll need some cash coming in.
-Upwork (and other similar sites) is amazing for finding freelance work.
+Upwork (and other similar sites like Outsourcely) is amazing for finding freelance work.
 Whether you can write, code, design, edit, draw, translate, or any other skill – you can sell it on there.
 There are also specific niche sites for things like voiceover work, coders, logo designers etc, so spread yourself around lots of options.
 You might need to start off with your hourly rate quite low, but have patience and know your worth – you’ll soon be flying.
+Sites like Upwork do get a lot of stick for being full of low paying employers, so if you’re finding that then check out Outsourcely which costs the employer more to sign up to so tends to have high higher quality leads.

 As I mentioned I make my full time income from teaching on Udemy, but I also take a lot of courses to learn new things too.
 I’ve been looking into other income streams like Kindle Book and Affiliate Marketing and pursuing new hobbies like Photography and Calligraphy.
 Whenever I want to learn something new I always try and see if there’s a course on it on Udemy, and there’s almost always a discount deal on.